jeroenterheerdt/HAsmartirrigation/README.md

 #### HELP
 Links to wiki, forum and issues.

-### Step 3: checking services, events and entities
+### Step 3: Checking Services, Events and Entities
 After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation' You should end up with one device and one entity for each zone and their attributes, listed below as well as [seven services](#available-services).